I was eager to hike the Grand Canyon long before I began publishing Backpacker magazine in 1973.

 We would “hike” through the snow to the trail-head at the rim of the canyon, meaning we would slog through knee-deep snow without snowshoes or skis.

-That would not be easy with the loads we would be carrying, but it was obviously the best solution.
+That would not be easy, especially with the loads we would be carrying.
+But it was obviously the best solution.